 I first scooped up a copy of Writer’s Digest at the recommendation of Stephen King’s “On Writing” years ago, still a new writer and looking for any resource that could help.
 That, and I’m a method actor: Playing the part of a writer meant doing shit like reading King and picking up writing magazines.

-Yeah, I’m lying.
-I actually told myself, “You suck compared to this.”
+I’m lying.
+What I actually told myself was “Your writing is absolute trash compared to this.”

 But the origins don’t matter.
 It doesn’t change this:

 Today is the day I won one of those things.